Self-organized vegetation patterns promote persistence of plant-pollinator mutualisms under environmental stress: Results

 Alternatively, we can analyze the behavior of the nullclines to understand the existence and stability of these fixed points.
 We first consider the case where $\bar\beta<1$.
 In this regime, the linear pollinator nullcline takes smaller values than the vegetation nullcline when $v=0$. $\alpha$ and $\bar\mu$, which control the derivative of these nullclines, will determine whether they intersect twice or zero times.
 Specifically, for $\alpha$ small enough or $\bar\mu$ large enough, both fixed points exist, one being stable and the other an unstable saddle point.
 In this regime, the plant-pollinator community exhibits alternative stable states.
 One of these alternative stable states is always the coexistence of both species, while the second shifts from community collapse when $\bar\beta < 0$ to vegetation extinction and pollinator persistence when $\bar\beta > 0$.
 Finally, when $\bar\beta>1$, there is always one coexistence fixed point that is stable for any value of $\alpha$ and $\mu$.

 Therefore, the ratio between pollinator net growth rate and vegetation death, $\bar\beta$, defines three scenarios in the phase space (Fig.\,\ref{fig:1}).
-In the first case, the pollinator's net growth rate is negative, $\bar\beta<0$.
-In this scenario, both species can survive in a stable mutualism only when the strength of the mutualism relative to pollinator intraspecific competition, $\bar\mu$, is large or the intraspecific plant competition $\alpha$ is weak.
-Otherwise, both species will go extinct, and the community will collapse (Fig.\,\ref{fig:1}A).
-The mutualism is thus obligate for both species and ensures survival when it is strong enough relative to both intraspecific competitions.
+In the first case, the pollinator's net growth rate is negative, $\bar\beta<0$, and both species can survive only if mutualism is strong enough relative to intraspecific competition.
+When this condition is met, a stable coexistence fixed point exists together with the extinction state, and survival requires initial densities within the basin of attraction of the former (Fig.\,\ref{fig:1}A).
+However, below a minimum mutualism strength, the coexistence fixed point disappears via a saddle-node bifurcation, and extinction becomes the only stable state.
+Mutualism is thus obligate for both species when $\bar\beta<0$, and a sufficiently strong mutualism is a necessary, but not sufficient, condition for survival.
 In the second scenario, the pollinators' net growth rate is positive but smaller than the vegetation's death, $0 < \bar\beta \leq 1$.
 This scenario allows pollinators to persist in the absence of plants, for which the mutualism is still obligate (Fig.\,\ref{fig:1}B).
 In these two scenarios, the community exhibits alternative states, and species coexistence depends on initial population sizes.
 Finally, when pollinators grow faster than vegetation dies, $\bar\beta > 1$ (Fig.\,\ref{fig:1}C), the two species will always coexist regardless of the intensity of intraspecific competition and the strength of the mutualism.
-In this scenario, the high growth rate of the pollinators outbalances any population loss, enabling coexistence, while mutualism strength and intraspecific competition only determine population abundances at equilibrium.
-In the next sections, we study how spatial processes change this picture, focusing on cases with $\bar{\beta}\leq1$, where the system exhibits bistability between a coexistence and an extinction (of one or both species) state.
+In this scenario, the high growth rate of the pollinators outbalances any population loss, enabling coexistence, while the strength of mutualism and intraspecific competition only determines population abundances at equilibrium.
+Therefore, the community does not exhibit alternative stable states, and varying parameters (other than $\bar{\beta}$) cannot trigger community tipping.